Facebook is continually evolving and adding new features, allowing you to improve your Facebook page.

-Because I’d like my page to be more visible to creative business owners (and specifically photographers, artists, authors, illustrators and designers), I’ve been able to use these words as tags and to optimise all my posts to reach these kinds of people.
+Because I’d like my page to be more visible to professional photographers, I’ve been able to use photography-related words as tags to optimise all my posts to reach these kinds of people.

 In my opinion, it’s really great to be able to specify the kind of people that you would prefer Facebook shows your page posts to.
 Particularly because, as we all know, organic reach is dwindling.

 It is unlikely that more than 5% (sometimes as little as 2.6%) of your total audience is actually seeing your posts in their news feed.
 So, it makes sense that you might want to optimise your posts for a particular audience.

 That way, when the posts are shown in News Feed, at least they may be more likely to be shown to the kind of people you want to attract to your business.